Plan Your Vote: Helping Citizens Navigate 158 Candidates with Ease

 Candidate overview and review:

-Updated candidate selection and review candidate screens, with more clear actions to remove candidates and see their information.
+More clear actions were added to remove candidates and see their information.

 Location Selection: